Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 # Understanding the Shell and Scripting Language

 Understanding how shells and scripting languages work is essential for anyone working with modern computing environments, especially for us.
 This article explores the core concepts behind shells and scripting languages, explains how they differ, and clarifies how tools like PowerShell blur the lines between them.
 This guide offers a breakdown of terminology, roles, and practical implications to help you make better use of these powerful tools.
-Test message.

 ----